niiholmes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions.
 9. File 9-John_Doe is a script that sets the mode of the file hello to this: -rwxr-x-wx
+10. File 10-mirror_permissions is  a script that sets the mode of the file hello the same as olleh’s mode.